RhymeForge ยท Word page

 Words that rhyme with Foot

-Foot, a one-syllable word that hits the body before the brain, lands its weight on the deep /uห/ and lands on a stopped consonant.
+Foot, a one-syllable word that hits the body before the brain, lands its weight on the deep /uห/ and lands on a stopped consonant.
 Body-words like this give the verse skin.
-Engine returns: only a handful of strict perfect rhymes survive, no family rhymes survive the strict family test, the slant-by-vowel pool is enormous.
+Engine returns: there's no shortage of perfect matches, no family rhymes survive the strict family test, the slant-by-vowel pool is enormous.
 Lyric returns: a tactile-anchor word.
-Assonance is where the modern songwriting toolkit lives for this one.
+Begin with the perfect list โ€” it carries plenty before the slant columns are needed.

-Open foot in RhymeForge โPerfect rhymes (13 shown)
+Open foot in RhymeForge โ†’

 Exact match from the stressed vowel onward, with voice-pair near-perfects folded in.